Monica-mwangi/Docker-Microservice/README.md

 setup-mongodb - Sets up Mongodb. docker-install - Installs Docker to the VM.
 Vagrant Provision
+The client  is running on port 3001  and backend 5001 due to port forwarding.
 This will give the connectivity to the virtual machine.
 In case of any error, You'll be able to provision while debugging until all goes successful!
 Screenshot from 2025-07-29 12-20-36

 ## Author